New Haven Personal Injury Lawyer

 What Are Common Injuries?

 Personal injury accidents such as vehicle collisions and slip and falls can result in a variety of serious personal injuries.
 At Loughlin FitzGerald, P.C., we believe injured victims should not have to pay for their medical bills and other associated expenses if they did not cause the injury in question.
-Our New Haven personal injury lawyers help clients with many different types of injury cases.
+Our New Haven personal injury lawyer helps clients with many different types of injury cases.
 In our years of experience, we have represented clients with dozens of different injuries.
 Contact our law firm after any type of injury diagnosis if you believe another person or party should be liable.

 The costs associated with a personal injury will depend on the diagnosis and injury severity.
 A catastrophic injury, such as a brain injury, will generally result in higher costs than a less serious injury.
 With a catastrophic injury, a defendant in New Haven may owe you substantial compensation for past and future losses.
-Discuss your injury type in detail with our New Haven personal injury attorneys today.
+Discuss your injury type in detail with our New Haven personal injury attorney today.
 Bring in copies of your medical records, if possible, for a more thorough case review.

 Who Is Liable in a New Haven Personal Injury Claim?